Skip to main content

 # Test rollback in staging

-edgit deploy set my-prompt v1.0.0 --to staging # Verify rollback works
+edgit tag set prompts/extraction staging v1.0.0 # Verify rollback works

 2. Keep Multiple Versions Running